chef-boneyard/chef-rfc/new/kitchen_telemetry.md

  * If a chef provisioner is used, which chef versions are installed?
  * Which commands are used?

+## Implementation

+The bulk of this RFC is the description of the events, below.
+We envisage that a single client library will be built for all chef projects, and Kitchen will consume that to send events.
+That library would ensure events are sent in a non-blocking manner, and would deal with retries, session handling and opt-out.

 ## Events

 Let's examine a typical user interacting with kitchen in an existing cookbook,